Harry deLeyer

-Harry E. deLeyer (September 21, 1927 – June 25, 2021) is most famous for rescuing an old plow horse from the slaughterhouse, and a few years later winning national shows with that same horse, which became the most famous horse in America in the 1950s.
+Harry E. deLeyer (September 21, 1927 – June 25, 2021) was a Dutch-American competitive show jumper.
+He is most famous for rescuing an old plow horse from the slaughterhouse, and a few years later winning national shows with that same horse, which became the most famous horse in America in the 1950s.
 The horse, Snowman, was eventually inducted into United States Show Jumping Hall of Fame in 1992.

 Early life in Holland

 Harry deLeyer (pronounced deh-LAY-er) was born in Sint-Oedenrode, Netherlands in 1927.
 His work experience was primarily on the family farm.
 DeLeyer learned to ride as a child; by 7 he was competing, eventually making it to the Dutch junior national team.

 When the Germans invaded the Netherlands in May 1940, his father turned their farm into a way station for the resistance, hiding Jews and downed Allied pilots in a secret cellar that he dug out next to a barn and disguised under a manure pile.
 Harry deLeyer was part of the underground during WWII and helped many Jews escape the Nazis through the Netherlands.
 Also, at night, Harry would ride out on horseback, looking for wounded pilots.